muhajirdev/quran-com-word-align/README.md

 ## Files

 - `total-words.json` -> this is a helper data to help us identify how many words in a specific verse.
 We can use quran.com api later for a production use case.
 This is just make things simple for now
+- `total-ayah-surah.json` a map of surah -> total ayah.
+We need this to handle corner case where a surah end in the middle of a page.
+And it ends with an implicit ayah / short ayah

 ## How it works